Save Ellis Island: Context

 Ellis Island is part of the Statue of Liberty National Monument.
 It was one of the primary immigration centers used in America starting at its opening in 1892.
 More than 12 million immigrants passed through Ellis Island between 1892 and 1954, reaching a peak of 1.25 million in 1907.
-They came from everywhere to escape religious and political persecution and war.
-Many just wanted a better life and the "American Dream".
+Some came from everywhere to escape religious and political persecution and war.
+But most just wanted a better life and the "American Dream".

 The Ellis Island Hospital was a 750-bed facility which treated over 1.2 million patients, 250,000 immigrants were treated for illnesses such as tuberculosis, measles, diphtheria, trachoma and other contagious diseases.
 Over 350 babies were born there.
-It has been estimated that one third of Americans today can trace at least one ancestor’s entry into the United States through Ellis Island.
+It has been estimated that one third of Americans today can trace at least one ancestor's entry into the United States through Ellis Island.

 In 2001, Save Ellis Island entered into an agreement with the National Park Service to coordinate fundraising activities and oversee the historic preservation of Ellis Island.